luhuimao/morgan/book/src/vote-signing-to-implement.md

 This design describes additional vote signing behavior that will make the process more secure.

-Currently, Solana implements a vote-signing service that evaluates each vote to ensure it does not violate a slashing condition.
+Currently, Morgan implements a vote-signing service that evaluates each vote to ensure it does not violate a slashing condition.
 The service could potentially have different variations, depending on the hardware platform capabilities.
 In particular, it could be used in conjunction with a secure enclave (such as SGX).